KiDS-Legacy: Constraints on Horndeski gravity from weak lensing combined with galaxy clustering and cosmic microwave background anisotropies: Conclusions

-Allowing for an evolution of dark energy in our background cosmological model, we found our constraints on the modified gravity parameter space to be stable, which we attribute to the adopted data independently probing the evolution of the background and the growth of structure.
-When marginalising over the {\it Planck} lensing anomaly parameter, the data does not show a significant preference for a dynamical dark energy background over the standard \lcdm{} background cosmology.
-We conclude that the final cosmic shear data from KiDS, together with a variety of other cosmological probes, are broadly consistent with structure formation governed by general relativity and cold dark matter, while also compatible with both Horndeski-class modified gravity and dynamical dark energy.
+By allowing for an evolution of dark energy in our background cosmological model, we found our constraints on the modified gravity parameter space to be stable, which we attribute to the adopted data independently probing the evolution of the background and the growth of structure.
+When marginalising over the {\it Planck} lensing anomaly parameter, the data do not show a significant preference for a dynamical dark energy background over the standard \lcdm{} background cosmology.
+We conclude that the final cosmic shear data from KiDS, together with a variety of other cosmological probes, are broadly consistent with structure formation governed by GR and CDM, while also remaining compatible with both Horndeski-class modified gravity and dynamical dark energy.

 \begin{appendix}

 \FloatBarrier